astronomy-commons/lsdb/docs/performance.rst

 ZTF DR14 (metadata only, 1.2B rows, 60GB)
 and Gaia DR3 (1.8B rows, 972GB) catalogs.
 The cross-matching took 46 minutes and produced a catalog of 498GB.
-While the cross-matching optimized reading of Gaia (and didn't load the southern part of Gaia which doesn't overlap with ZTF), we would judge the performance by the output size, which gives us 185MB/s of the cross-matching speed.
+LSDB would read more data than it would write, so to get a lower boundary estimate we would use the output size, which gives us 185MB/s of the cross-matching speed.

-We compare it to just copying both catalogs with `cp -r` command, which took 86 minutes and produced 1030GB of data, which corresponds to 204MB/s of the copy speed.
+We compare it to just copying both catalogs with ``cp -r`` command, which took 86 minutes and produced 1030GB of data, which corresponds to 204MB/s of the copy speed.
 These allow us to conclude that LSDB cross-matching overhead is 5-15% compared to the I/O operations.